Carer Handbook

 Legislation, Policies and Procedures

-All registered foster and kinship carers sit under Territory Families, Housing and Communities; the government department responsible for child protection and out of home care services, and support to vulnerable families and children, in the Northern Territory.
+All registered foster and kinship carers sit under Children and Families; the government department responsible for child protection and out of home care services, and support to vulnerable families and children, in the Northern Territory.

-Please find the current legislation and policies listed on the Territory Families, Housing and Communities website
+Please find the current legislation and policies listed on the Department of Children and Families website

 Key policies for Foster and Kinship Carers include: